 #1 Splurge on a private tour of Mérida

 Think about this, a private tour guide to give you a personal tour.
 They provide recommendations, answer questions, and give you valuable information.
-My favorite personal tour guide is Merida Expat Services (find them on Facebook).
+This is especially helpful IF you are considering a move to Mérida.
+Check out the tours we offer HERE.

 If you prefer a free guide, visit the Mérida Tourism office.
 Given in English and Spanish, tours start at 9:30 am every weekday.
 Remember to tip your tour guide for this valuable service and their expertise.